iiasa/message-ix-models/doc/project/newpathways-trade.rst

 ****
 The ``bilateralize`` tool is a Python script that can be used to bilateralize trade flows in MESSAGEix.
 It is located in the ``message-ix-models/tools/bilateralize`` directory.

-The tool follows the following steps:
+The tool follows the following steps, which are also available in ``tool/bilateralize/workflow.py``:

-1. Edit
+1. Edit (``tools/bilateralize/prepare_edit.py``)
 =======
 The first step is to generate empty (or default valued) parameters that are required for bilateralization, specified by commodity.
 This step requires updates to a configuration file (``config.yaml``) that should be housed in a project directory (e.g., ``message-ix-models/projects/newpathways-trade/config.yaml``).
-A template configuration file is provided at ``message-ix-models/data/config_default.yaml``.
+A template configuration file is provided at ``message-ix-models/data/bilateralize/configs/base_config.yaml``.
 Once the configuration is updated, the user can run ``message_ix_models.tools.bilateralize.bilateralize.generate_bare_sheets(log, message_regions)`` to produce empty (or default valued) parameters as CSV files.
 These CSV files will populate in ``message-ix-models/data/[your_trade_commodity]/edit_files``.

 The tools may stop if the user specifies in their config that they want to specify a trade network (i.e., specify which regions can trade with regions).
 In this case, a file called ``specify_trade_network.csv`` will appear in ``message-ix-models/data/bilateralize/[your_trade_commodity]/speciy_network_[your_trade_commodity].csv``.